-Recently, you needed to have a powerful computer with large screen for editing photos in Photoshop or Lightroom.
-Today almost all professional photo retouchers and graphic designers use a graphic tablet for editing photos.
+Up until recently, you needed to have a powerful computer with a large screen for editing photos in Photoshop or Lightroom.
+Today, almost all professional photo retouchers and graphic designers use a graphic tablet for editing photos.

-Specs: Active drawing area: 8.7 x 5.8 inches | Stylus touch sensitivity: 8192 level | Connection: USB, Bluetooth | OS: Windows or MacOS
+Specs: Active photo editing area: 8.7 x 5.8 inches | Stylus touch sensitivity: 8,192 levels | Connection: USB, Bluetooth | OS: Windows or MacOS

-It has an updated stylus technology that provides a pressure-sensitive 8192 level to ensure accurate use.
+It has an updated stylus technology that provides a pressure-sensitive 8,192 level to ensure accuracy.
 It has built-in tilt support.
 I like that the stylus works without a battery, so you don’t have to worry about charging it.
 The kit stylus stand has a stylish design and ensures that the stylus is always there when you need it.

 This is the best tablet for photo editing that comes with a USB port and supports Windows or MacOS.
 It also supports Bluetooth for connection with mobile devices.
 You get multi-touch gestures, radial menus, customizable short keys and convenient side switches.

-Specs: Active drawing area: 4.8 x 3 inches | Stylus touch sensitivity: 4,096 levels | Connection: USB | OS: Windows or MacOS.
+Specs: Active photo editing area: 4.8 x 3 inches | Stylus touch sensitivity: 4,096 levels | Connection: USB | OS: Windows or MacOS.

-Though the image editing area is small, the stylus is sensitive enough to give you a true idea of the creative benefits that drawing tablets can offer.
+Though the image editing area is small, the stylus is sensitive enough to give you a true idea of the creative benefits that image editing tablets can offer.
 This is the perfect variant for beginners.

-Specs: Active drawing area: 6.0 x 3.7 inches | Stylus touch sensitivity: 2048 levels | Connection: USB | OS: Windows or MacOS
+Specs: Active photo editing area: 6.0 x 3.7 inches | Stylus touch sensitivity: 2,048 levels | Connection: USB | OS: Windows or MacOS

-Wacom Intuos Draw is an entry-level graphic tablet in the new line of Wacom devices.
-Intuos Draw is an excellent choice for users, who enjoy digital drawing.
+Wacom Intuos Draw is an entry-level graphic tablet in the new line of this brand's devices.
+Intuos Draw is an excellent choice for users who enjoy image editing.
 If your budget is very limited, but you like the Wacom brand, you can’t find a better tablet.

-The use of buttons, especially during the active digital drawing, greatly interrupts the workflow.
-Having worked with this tablet for some time, you’ll probably notice the similarity with more expensive Wacom tablets for photo editing, which have 1024 stylus pressure levels and a smooth work surface.
+After working with this photo editing tablet for some time, you’ll probably notice the similarity with more expensive tablets for photo editing, which have 1,024 stylus pressure levels and a smooth work surface.

 The stylus does not have an eraser.
 This is a small minus, but the eraser mode is very useful in some cases.
 However, the stylus still has two buttons on the case.
 There is an additional wireless module that you can buy to make the tablet usage easier and more convenient.